joreilly86/flocode-python-essentials/01-housekeeping.md

 ## Course Overview

+Welcome.
+You're here because you want to build tools, automate workflows, and solve engineering problems without reinventing Excel macros every time.
+This course gives you the essentials—no fluff, no detours.

 We'll start with the fundamentals—variables, data types, and control flow—and build toward real engineering problems.
 By the end of this track you will have a dependable toolkit you can apply to calculations, reporting, and automation.

 ## Course Format